 The region also contains significant historical and cultural features.
 Of particular interest is the Lolo Trail, which is on both the National Historic Landmark and National Historic Trail registries.
-Long a fundamental prehistoric route between the Columbia Basin and Montana country, the trail was also utilized by Lewis and Clark.
+Long a fundamental prehistoric route between the Columbia Basin and Montana country, the trail was also utilized by Lewis & Clark.
 Later, the Nez Perce leader Chief Joseph and the band of non-treaty Indians traveled the trail to Canada, attempting to escape persecution during the Nez Perce Conflict of 1877.
-In addition to this landmark, nine other prehistoric sites and fifty-seven historical sites have been located just outside or in some cases within the region including Forest Service lookouts, cabins, and Lewis and Clark expedition campsites, among others.
+In addition to this landmark, nine other prehistoric sites and fifty-seven historical sites have been located just outside or in some cases within the region including Forest Service lookouts, cabins, and Lewis & Clark expedition campsites, among others.

 Friends of the Clearwater would like to thank University of Idaho Professor Emeritus Dr. Fred Rabe for his work on the Weitas Creek Roadless Area booklet.

 Descriptions of other Roadless Areas on the Nez – Perce Clearwater National Forests that qualify for Wilderness.